Experimental characterization of cohesive laws for mode-II interlaminar fracture in geometrically scaled composites using through-thickness deformation analysis: Experimental results

-For the S1SP4 specimen at $P_\text{max}$, $u_1$--$z$ plots were captured at four different locations along the predicted crack path as shown in \cref{fig_du_size1}.
-To be specific, \cref{fig_du_size1_a} shows $u_1$ variation through the thickness at the initial crack tip (i.e., $x=0$), while \cref{fig_du_size1_d} was obtained $2.0$ mm away from the initial crack tip (i.e., $x=2.0$ mm).
-A strongly zigzagging curve was obtained at the initial crack tip (see \cref{fig_du_size1_a}).
-It should be noted that paints were sprayed on the specimen surface (i.e., the $x$--$z$ plane) to form black and white speckles for DIC.
-The strong zigzag implies partial or complete separation between the layers; however, the paint coat on the surface was not separated yet and formed effective superficial traction.
-The superficial traction led to the continuous zigzagging curve instead of discontinuity in the curve across the predicted crack path (i.e., the FPZ) induced by separation.
-To address this issue, separation values were estimated in this work by extrapolating the plots except the superficial traction parts, which predicted the maximum separation values, $\Delta u_\text{max}$.
+For the S1SP4 specimen at $P_\text{max}$, in-plane displacement $u_1$ variation through the thickness is presented at two different locations in \cref{fig_du_size1}.
+To be specific, \cref{fig_du_size1_a} shows the $u_1$--$z$ plots at the initial crack tip (i.e., $x=0$), while \cref{fig_du_size1_b} was captured $0.7$ mm away from the initial crack tip along the predicted crack path (i.e., $x=0.7$ mm).
+A strongly zigzagging curve was obtained at the initial crack tip.
+It should be noted that paints were sprayed on the specimen surface (i.e., the $x$--$z$ plane) to form black and white speckles for DIC (see \cref{fig_coord_transform_a}).
+The strong zigzag implies a partial or complete separation between the layers; however, the paint coat on the surface might not have been separated yet and formed effective superficial traction.
+The superficial traction could have led to the continuous zigzagging curve instead of discontinuity in the curve across the predicted crack path (i.e., the FPZ) induced by separation.
+To address this issue, separation values were estimated in this work by extrapolating the plots except the superficial traction parts, which predicted the maximum separation values $\Delta u_\text{max}$.
 The minimums $\Delta u_\text{min}$ were obtained using the $u_1$ values at the beginning and end of the superficial traction parts.
 The actual separation magnitudes would exist between $\Delta u_\text{max}$ and $\Delta u_\text{min}$ and could be closer to $\Delta u_\text{max}$ than $\Delta u_\text{min}$.
-This will be further discussed in the following section by comparing these plots with numerical simulation results.
-Weaker zigzagging curves (i.e., possibly smaller separation magnitudes) were observed from the plots acquired at the locations away from the initial crack tip as shown in \cref{fig_du_size1_b,fig_du_size1_c} in which $\Delta u_\text{min}$ could not be obtained.
-Nearly linear plots were observed at $x\geq2.0$ mm, implying that the size of the FPZ formed in the S1SP4 specimen at $P_\text{max}$ could be around $2.0$ mm.
+This topic will be further discussed in the following section by comparing these plots with numerical simulation results.
+Weaker zigzagging curves (i.e., smaller separation magnitudes) were observed from $x=0.7$ mm as shown in \cref{fig_du_size1_b} in which $\Delta u_\text{min}$ could not be obtained.
+Nearly linear plots were observed at $x\geq2.0$ mm, implying that the size of the FPZ formed in the S1SP4 specimen at $P_\text{max}$ could be between $0.7$ and $2.0$ mm.